softblueish/zongware/README.md

 ## Features
 - Inspired by Arduino, Zongware utilizes the ``start()`` and ``loop()`` loop blocks by default to execute the game code.
-- All source code is expected to be added under the ``game/`` folder, with the main two blocks located in ``game/src/game.cpp``.
-- Window settings, vsync, and other configurations can be adjusted in ``game/headers/properties.hpp``.

 ## Compiling
 To compile the Zongware game engine and your game, follow these steps: